nahobbs5/nahobbs5/README.md

 # Nathan A. Hobbs

 Welcome!
-I'm Nathan, a tech-savvy professional with a background in web development and a growing focus on IT systems, technical support, and digital workflows.
+I'm Nathan, a versatile technology professional with a background in web development and a growing focus on IT systems, technical support, and digital workflows.
 This repository is a central hub for my most relevant work—spanning automation scripts, identity management labs, and data-driven web audits.

 ---